Adamant-im/AIPs/AIPS/aip-10.md

 ```

 Format types descriptions:
-- `ADAMANT_ID` - ADAMANT Address starting with `U`
+- `ADAMANT_ID` — ADAMANT address starting with `U`, string
-- `ADAMANT_TIMESTAMP` - 32 bit epoch timestamp (seconds starting from Sep 02 2017 17:00:00 GMT+0000)
+- `ADAMANT_TIMESTAMP` — 32 bit integer epoch timestamp (in seconds starting from Sep 02 2017 17:00:00 GMT+0000)
-- `AMOUNT` -  64 bit integer, 8 decimal points. (to get amount in ADM it should be divided by 10^8)
+- `AMOUNT` — tokens quantity in 64 bit integer, 8 decimal points.
+1 ADM is 10^8.
-- `PUBLIC_KEY` - 256 bit public key in hex, string
+- `PUBLIC_KEY` — 256 bit public key in hex, string
-- `SIGNATURE` - ed25519 signature of SHA256 hash of transaction data in hex, string
+- `SIGNATURE` — ed25519 signature of SHA256 hash of transaction data in hex, string
-- `TX_ID`  - reversed first 8 bytes of SHA256 hash of transaction data and signature as integer
+- `TX_ID` — reversed first 8 bytes of SHA256 hash of transaction data and signature as integer
-- `BLOCK_ID`  - reversed first 8 bytes of SHA256 hash of signed block header
+- `BLOCK_ID` — reversed first 8 bytes of SHA256 hash of signed block header
-- `TX_TYPE` - integer representing [transaction type](#transaction-types)
+- `TX_TYPE` — integer representing [transaction type](#transaction-types)

 Explanation of transaction fields:
-- `type` - Type of transaction.
+- `type` — type of transaction.
 It says node how to interpret it, see below.
-Mandatory for transaction posting.
+Mandatory when posting a transaction to node.
-- `amount` - Amount of ADM to transfer.
-For non transfer transactions value will be 0.
-Mandatory for transaction posting.
+- `amount` — amount to transfer.
+For non-transfer transactions must be `0`.
+Mandatory when posting a transaction to node.
-- `fee` - Fee for operation.
+- `fee` — fee for operation.
+Depends on `type` of transaction.
-- `senderId` - ADAMANT address of transaction sender.
-Mandatory for transaction posting.
+- `senderId` — ADAMANT address of sender.
+Mandatory when posting a transaction to node.
-- `senderPublicKey` - Public key of transaction sender.
-Mandatory for transaction posting.
+- `senderPublicKey` — public key of sender.
+Mandatory when posting a transaction to node.
-- `recipientId` - ADAMANT address of transaction receiver.
-If not defined is null, mandatory for chat and transfer [transaction types](#transaction-types) (0,8)
+- `recipientId` — ADAMANT address of recepient.
+Default is null.
+Mandatory for [chats and transfers (0,8)](#transaction-types).
-- `asset` - transaction data, specific for different [transaction types](#transaction-types), used in signature calculation, if omitted equal to empty object `{}`
+- `asset` — transaction data specific for different [transaction types](#transaction-types).
+Used also in signature calculation.
+If omitted, it is set to empty object `{}`.
-- `timestamp` - transaction timestamp.
-Node will node accept transactions in future.
-Mandatory for transaction posting.
+- `timestamp` — transaction timestamp.
+Nodes do not accept transactions stamped in future.
+Mandatory when posting a transaction to node.
-- `signature` - transaction signature.
-Mandatory for transaction posting.
+- `signature` — transaction signature.
+Mandatory when posting a transaction to node.
-- `confirmations` - number of confirmations, MUST NOT be send for transaction posting.
+- `confirmations` — number of confirmations. must be omitted when posting a transaction to node.
-- `height` - block height, MUST NOT be send for transaction posting.
+- `height` — block height where transaction forged. must be omitted when posting a transaction to node.
-- `blockId` - block id, MUST NOT be send for transaction posting.
+- `blockId` — block id where transaction forged. must be omitted when posting a transaction to node.

 ### Transaction types